railwayapp/docs/src/pages/reference/pricing.md

 ## Execution Time Limit

 Exclusively on the Starter Plan, Railway limits accounts to 500 hours of uptime.
 Each service counts against this limit.
 In practice, if a user only has one service running, they expend the hours at a standard rate.
 (Around 21 days of continuous uptime) If they have two services running, such as a DB and a service, the hours consume twice the rate.
-(Around ten and a half days of continuous uptime)
+(Around ten and a half days of continuous uptime).
+Crashed deploys count towards your uptime.